DCAN-Labs/BIBSnet/README.md

     optional arguments:
       -h, --help            show this help message and exit -start, --starting-stage {preBIBSnet,BIBSnet,postBIBSnet,nibabies,XCPD}
       -end, --ending-stage     {preBIBSnet,BIBSnet,postBIBSnet,nibabies,XCPD}
       --script-dir SCRIPT_DIR
                             Valid path to the existing parent directory of this run.py script.
 Include this argument if and only if you are running the script as a SLURM/SBATCH job.

 #### Example paramater file fields: segmentation container

 ##### "common": parameters used by multiple stages within CABINET

-- `"age_months"`: positive integer, the participants age in months.
+- `"age_months"`: positive integer, the participant's age in months.
 For example, `5` would mean the participant is 5 months old
-- `"bids_dir"`: string, valid absolute path to existing BIDS base study directory.
+- `"bids_dir"`: string, a valid absolute path to existing BIDS base study directory.
 Example: `"path/to/bids/input"`
-- `"fsl_bin_path"`: string, valid absolute path to existing `bin` directory in [FreeSurferLearner (FSL)](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
+- `"fsl_bin_path"`: string, a valid absolute path to existing `bin` directory in [FreeSurferLearner (FSL)](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
 Example: `"/opt/fsl-6.0.5.1/bin/"`
-- `"overwrite"`: boolean, `true` to overwrite any previous CABINET outputs in the derivatives sub-directories, or `false` to skip creating any CABINET output files that already exist in the derivatives sub-directories
+- `"overwrite"`: boolean, `true` to overwrite any previous CABINET outputs in the derivatives sub-directories, or `false` to skip creating any CABINET output files that already exist in the sub-directories of `derivatives`
 - `"participant_label"`: string, the participant's unique subject identifier.
 Example: `"ABC12345"`
-- `"session"`: string, the name of the session to processes particpant data for.
+- `"session"`: string, the name of the session to processes particapant data for.
 This parameter may be combined with `"age_months"` in the future.
-Example: `"ses-ID"`
+Example: `"10mo"`
 - `"task_id"`: string, the name of the task performed by the participant to processes data for.
-This parameter can also be `null` for non task data.
+This parameter can also be `null` for non-task data.
 Example: `nback`
-- `"verbose"`: boolean, `true` to print detailed information and every command being run by CABINET. `false` to not print this information
+- `"verbose"`: boolean, `true` to print detailed information and every command being run by CABINET or `false` to not print this information

 ##### "optional_out_dirs": path to and names of CABINET output directories
-- `"derivatives"`:  string, valid path to the directory to save the eventual CABINET outputs to.
+- `"derivatives"`:  string, a valid path to the directory to save the eventual CABINET outputs to.
 Example: `"/path/to/output/derivatives"`
-- `"preBIBSnet"`: string, valid path to preBIBSnet output directory, or `null` to save preBIBSnet outputs into `preBIBSnet` sub-directory in `derivatives` directory.
+- `"preBIBSnet"`: string, a valid path to preBIBSnet output directory, or `null` to save preBIBSnet outputs into `preBIBSnet` sub-directory in `derivatives` directory.
-- `"BIBSnet"`: string, valid path to BIBSnet output directory, or `null` to save BIBSnet outputs into `BIBSnet` sub-directory in `derivatives` directory.,
+- `"BIBSnet"`: string, a valid path to BIBSnet output directory, or `null` to save BIBSnet outputs into `BIBSnet` sub-directory in `derivatives` directory.
-- `"postBIBSnet"`: string, valid path to postBIBSnet output directory, or `null` to save postBIBSnet outputs into `postBIBSnet` sub-directory in `derivatives` directory.,
+- `"postBIBSnet"`: string, a valid path to postBIBSnet output directory, or `null` to save postBIBSnet outputs into `postBIBSnet` sub-directory in `derivatives` directory.
-- `"nibabies"`: string, valid path to nibabies output directory, or `null` to save nibabies outputs into `nibabies` sub-directory in `derivatives` directory.,
+- `"nibabies"`: string, a valid path to nibabies output directory, or `null` to save nibabies outputs into `nibabies` sub-directory in `derivatives` directory.
-- `"XCPD"`: string, valid path to XCPD output directory, or `null` to save XCPD outputs into `XCPD` sub-directory in `derivatives` directory.
+- `"XCPD"`: string, a valid path to XCPD output directory, or `null` to save XCPD outputs into `XCPD` sub-directory in `derivatives` directory.

 ##### "resource_management": parameters to determine resource use when running parallel scripts.
 These parameters are only needed for nibabies and XCPD.

 ##### "preBIBSnet": parameters used only for the preBIBSnet stage
 - `"brain_z_size"`: positive integer, the size of the participant's brain along the z axis in mm.
-Example; `110`
+Example: `110`
-- `"averaged_dir"`: string, naming the directory to save averaged brain image into.
+- `"averaged_dir"`: string naming the directory to save averaged brain image into.
 Example: `"averaged"`
-- `"cropped_dir"`: string, naming the directory to save cropped brain image into.
+- `"cropped_dir"`: string naming the directory to save cropped brain image into.
 Example: `"cropped"`
-- `"resized_dir"`: string, naming the directory to save resized brain image into.
+- `"resized_dir"`: string naming the directory to save resized brain image into.
 Example: `"resized"`

 ##### "BIBSnet": parameters used only for the BIBSnet stage
-- `"model"`: string, model to run.
+- `"model"`: string, the model to run.
 Example: `"3d_fullres"`
-- `"nnUNet_predict_path"`: string, valid path to nnUNet_predict executable file.
+- `"nnUNet_predict_path"`: string, a valid path to nnUNet_predict executable file.
 Example: `"/opt/conda/bin/nnUNet_predict"`
-- `"code_dir"`: string, valid path to directory containing BIBSnet python wrapper `run.py`.
+- `"code_dir"`: string, a valid path to directory containing BIBSnet python wrapper `run.py`.
 Example: `"/home/cabinet/SW/BIBSnet"`
-- `"singularity_image_path"`: string, valid path to BIBSnet singularity image `.sif` file: Example: `"/home/cabinet/user/bibsnet.sif"`
+- `"singularity_image_path"`: string, a valid path to BIBSnet singularity image `.sif` file: Example: `"/home/cabinet/user/bibsnet.sif"`
-- `"task"`: string, the name of the BIBSnet task performed by the participant to processes data for.
+- `"task"`: string naming the BIBSnet task performed by the participant to processes data for.
 Examples: `"512"`

 ##### "nibabies": [see here](https://nibabies.readthedocs.io/en/latest/index.html)